 As all WCEC courses are at Foundation Skills levels, eligibility in regard to previous qualifications do not apply.

 Fees for students not eligible for government funded training:

-- Concessions do not apply to students who are not eligible for government subsidised training. - Fees must be paid for each separate course the student is enrolled in.
+Concessions do not apply to students who are not eligible for government subsidised training.